Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer

 \section{Conclusions and Discussions}

-We are interested in the question of how to most efficiently simulate driven dissipative systems on a quantum computer.
+We are interested in the question of how to most efficiently simulate driven-dissipative systems on a quantum computer.
 While the work presented here does not solve that problem, it provides some important results that will help us along this path.
-In particular, we addressed the question of how accurate is the master equation in describing the coupling of a system to a bath?
-To do this, we examined a noninteracting system of fermions in a lattice that is driven out of equilibrium by an electric field and exchanges energy and particles with a fermionic reservoir at each lattice site.
-Such a system can be solved exactly.
-We also employed the master equation formalism to solve this problem and benchmarked its accuracy against the exact results.
-Despite the perturbative nature of the master equation, we find remarkably good agreement with the exact solution in nearly all regimes (including the regime of intermediate coupling of the system to the bath).
+In particular, we have considered a system of non-interacting electrons in a lattice driven out of equilibrium by an electric field and coupled to a bath, whose dynamics is governed by the ME in Eq.(\ref{master:gen}).

-Next, we investigated how one can simulate this master equation on a quantum computer with a hybrid classical-quantum algorithm.
-We did not focus on the general result, but instead looked at the simplest concrete example, which can be simulated now on NISQ machines---the case of a single qubit system.
-We did this by determining the Kraus map associated with the given master equation and then constructing a circuit that reproduces the quantum operation encoded in the long-time limit of the Kraus map.
+We investigated how one can simulate this master equation on a quantum computer with a hybrid classical-quantum algorithm.
+We did not focus on the general result, which is known to be a hard problem, but instead looked at the simplest concrete example which can be simulated now on NISQ machines---the case of a single qubit system.
+We did this two ways.
+First with a Trotterized Kraus map that can examine the transient dynamics and does not require knowledge of the NESS a priori.
+However, for this we need to reset the ancilla register every Trotter step.
+Due to the lack of native reset capabilities this protocol is prohibitively expensive on current devices.
+To mitigate this we use large Trotter steps, which introduce an error, and still cannot evolve all the way to the steady state.
+Due to the prohibitive cost of simulating the dynamics with current hardware, we introduced a second circuit that reproduces the quantum operation encoded in the long-time limit of the Kraus map.
 This then produces the steady-state dynamics of the driven-dissipative system.
-The simplified circuit requires only three qubits and was run on the IBM Boeblingen machine\cite{ibm}.
-The data are in excellent agreement with the exact results.
+The simplified circuit requires only three qubits and three controlled gates.
+Both of these circuits were run on IBMQ's machines\cite{ibm}.
+The data are generally in excellent agreement with the exact results.